danielrkling/solid-html/README.md

 ## `html` function

 `html` uses lit-html style syntax.
 The main advantage of this is vscode extensions for lit-html now also work for this (Formatting, TS featues).
-The explicit nature makes it very simple as well. `html` will work with custome elements just fine. `html` can only be used for actual html elements not components.
+The explicit nature makes it very simple as well. `html` will work with custom elements just fine. `html` can only be used for actual html elements not components.
 Componenets must use `h`.
 Element tags cannot be dynamic.

 Attributes
 - `$ref` - accepts callback with the element at creation time ($so vscode extension doesnt give warning)